 In 2012, the TMSC published an excellent anthology of articles by Canadian Merton scholars, of whom I was one, Thomas Merton: Monk on the Edge.
 It gave me particular pleasure to see how the study of Merton has grown in Canada since I began my own studies in 1972, and to present in written form in 2012 what I had presented orally in 1989, a reflection on Merton’s 1968 epiphany at Polonnaruwa, in Sri Lanka, which I visited in 2001.

-The moving spirit in the TMSC from the time of its foundation has been Judith Hardcastle, now minister at St Andrew’s United Church in North Vancouver, who serves as program director.
+The moving spirit in the TMSC from the time of its foundation has been Judith Hardcastle, now minister at St Andrew’s United Church in North Vancouver, who serves as program co-ordinator.
 Judith’s energy and imagination are sources of wonder to all who know her; and a quick look at the Program Guide on the TMSC website will provide very convincing evidence of this.